New nursing curriculum for 2019

 - Human Inheritance for Health and Social Care

 - Infection Prevention and Control

 - Physiology of Fluid Balance

 - Psychological Perspectives for Health and Social Care

 Access to HE Diploma

-45 credits at level three (to include a minimum 30 credits at merit or above with at least 15 of these at distinction), with a minimum of 15 credits from science units at merit or above plus, GCSE English and maths (level 4 (C) or above).
+45 credits at level three (to include a minimum 30 credits at merit or above with at least 15 of these at distinction), with a minimum of 15 credits from science units at merit or above plus, GCSE English (language or literature) and maths (level 4 (C) or above).

 We no longer accept Functional Skills qualifications in maths and English in lieu of GSCEs.

 Distance learning Access to HE courses will also be considered.

 English language requirements